 Finally, it is important to know how to identify each growth stage by looking at the plant in the field.
 Corn growth stages are split into V and R stages (Table 6).
 All these letters designate is if the plant is in Vegetative growth stages or has transitioned into Reproductive growth.
 The most commonly used method of determining vegetative growth stages is the "leaf collar method".
 In this method growth through the vegetative stages is determined by counting the total number of visible collars on fully developed leaves.
+To track your corn development, once you have 6 leaves break off that 6th leaf and mark a few plants with a flag to come back to, to be able to track V stages as the lowermost leaves will begin to die off.
 Corn enters reproductive growth stages once the silks emerge.
 Reproductive stages are determined based off of the plant reaching specific landmarks with regards to pollination and kernel development.
 Reproductive growth stages begin with R1 and continue through R6.